code-423n4/docs/roles/sr-wardens.md

----
-description: In order to create opportunities for contributions which rely on establishment of trust, Code4rena allows community members to opt into verifying their identity and entering into a simple agreement.
----

 # C4 Security Researchers (SR Wardens)

 Wardens who meet certain performance criteria within C4 gain the Certified Security Researcher (SR) role, which provides access to: